auth0/auth0-deploy-cli/README.md

     ...
   }
 ```

+##### AUTH0_EXCLUDED_RULES
+This is a list of rule names that should be ignored by the deploy CLI.
+It will not delete, update or create rules that match those names.

 #### Organize your repository
 There is more extensive documentation online for how the files are expected to be laid out to work with the source control configuration utilities [here](https://auth0.com/docs/extensions/github-deploy).